mcamick/uds-velociraptor/README-template.md

 ## Pre-requisites

-The #TEMPLATE_APPLICATION_DISPLAY_NAME# Package expects to be deployed on top of [UDS Core](https://github.com/defenseunicorns/uds-core) with the dependencies listed below being configured prior to deployment.
+The Hello World Package expects to be deployed on top of [UDS Core](https://github.com/defenseunicorns/uds-core) with the dependencies listed below being configured prior to deployment.

 #### Dependency information